Rivaldo

 From 1993 to 2003, Rivaldo played 74 matches and scored 35 goals for Brazil and is the seventh highest goalscorer for the country.
 He helped Brazil reach the final of the 1998 FIFA World Cup and won the 1999 Copa América where he was named player of the tournament.
 Rivaldo starred in an attacking trio with Ronaldo and Ronaldinho in the 2002 FIFA World Cup winning team.
 Scoring in five of Brazil's seven games at the tournament, Rivaldo was named in the FIFA World Cup All-Star Team in 2002 having also previously been selected in 1998.
 He is an inductee to the Brazilian Football Museum Hall of Fame.

 He is a minority shareholder of Romanian Liga I club Farul Constanța.

 Early life

 Born in Recife, Brazil, Rivaldo had a poor upbringing in the favelas of the city.
 His physical appearance still marks the poverty he experienced in his childhood: malnourishment-caused bowleggedness and the loss of several teeth.
-Predominantly left footed, Rivaldo began his professional career at the age of 16, when he signed with Paulistano Futebol Clube in 1989, despite the Paulistano coaches believing him too physically weak to succeed.
+Predominantly left footed, Rivaldo began his professional career at the age of 16, when he signed with Paulistano in 1989, despite the Paulistano coaches believing him too physically weak to succeed.
 Rivaldo's father Romildo was killed in a road accident in 1989, but Rivaldo signed his first professional contract later that year.